Picture Them at Purchase

-Those who live on campus tend to receive more support and report higher satisfaction with their college experience, earn better grades, and graduate at higher rates than those who don’t.
+Those who live on campus tend to receive more support, report higher satisfaction with their college experience, earn better grades, and graduate at higher rates than those who live off campus.

 Purchase College occupies 500 acres in suburban Westchester County, with buildings at its center surrounded by fields and wooded areas.
 Yet New York City is a mere 30 miles south.
 The nearby area bustles with outdoor activities, shopping, business, state-of-the-art health care, arts, culture, and entertainment.
 And job and internship opportunities.

 The free campus Loop shuttle buses bring students into nearby White Plains and Port Chester, where they can hop a train to Grand Central Station in the heart of Manhattan.
 Students can venture out for exploration and inspiration, then return to a calm and relaxing green space for balance.

 Mixing Majors to Suit Their Passion

 With professional conservatory training in the visual, performing, and theatre arts and rigorous programs in the sciences and liberal arts, they can pursue overlapping or diverging passions.
 We encourage mixing majors to reflect what matters most to your student.

 The first American woman to win a Tony® Award for Best Orchestrations, award-winning performer, recording artist, creator, and educator Katie Kresek ’98, ’99 earned a BFA in Instrumental Performance, then stayed an additional year to complete a BA in Literature.
 Her professors encouraged her interdisciplinary study.

 “I had a lot of freedom, and I was encouraged to explore my interests.” —Katie Kresek ’98, ’99